romland/itemLens/README.md

 __this is so cringe -- I the human should rewrite this -- now here as reminder__
 ### Bulk Import & The Comparison Lens (Set Operations) *[ALPHA/TESTING]*

-The **Entity-Attribute-Value (EAV) Taxonomy** automatically tailors schemas based on your collection's archetype.
+The **Entity-Attribute-Value (EAV) Taxonomy** automatically tailors schemas based on your troves' archetype.
 It intuitively knows that a t-shirt needs a "Garment Style" and "Fabric", while a drill requires a "Form Factor" and "Power Delivery".
 It enforces strict vocabulary to eliminate search friction.

 When it comes to putting that data to work, you can rely on the **Comparison Lens**.
-If bulk import is how you ingest a mountain of data into itemLens in one go, the **Comparison Lens** is how you actually use that data out in the real world against physical shelves, crates, and stores without having to pick up items and scan barcodes one-by-one.
+If bulk import is how you ingest a mountain of data into Troves in one go, the **Comparison Lens** is how you actually use that data out in the real world against physical shelves, crates, and stores without having to pick up items and scan barcodes one-by-one.

 It performs set math between what your camera sees (**Set A**) and what your database holds (**Set B**).

 #### Digital Books & Documentation
 Create a virtual container named **"Digital Library"** and assign tech books, spec sheets, or EPUBs/PDFs there.
-When you drop an EPUB or PDF into an item, itemLens automatically extracts the embedded cover art, `og:image`, or first page to use as the primary thumbnail.
+When you drop an EPUB or PDF into an item, Troves automatically extracts the embedded cover art, `og:image`, or first page to use as the primary thumbnail.
 The item card gives you a direct **"Read"** button to view and study the document inside the browser.

 #### Practical Examples & Workflows
 - **Discovery / Flea Market Scan (What do I not own? / $A \setminus B$):**
   - *Scenario:* You're at a record store or thrift shop looking at a crate of 40 CDs or John Sandford paperbacks.
   - *Action:* Snap one photo of the shelf.
-  - *Result:* The app cross-references your database and splits the items into **✨ New to You** (stuff you don't own yet) and **✓ In Your Collection** (stuff you already own, complete with its exact storage container).
+  - *Result:* The app cross-references your database and splits the items into **✨ New to You** (stuff you don't own yet) and **✓ In Your Trove** (stuff you already own, complete with its exact storage container).
 - **Audit / Kit Check (What am I missing from my baseline? / $B \setminus A$):**
   - *Scenario:* You're packing for a camping trip or checking your electronics workbench.
   - *Action:* Scope the comparison to tag `#camping-gear` or container `A 001`, dump your gear on the table, and snap a photo.